FrankDocu/Lichess-Development-Onboarding/Get-your-stream-featured-on-lichess.org.md

 Are you streaming chess games on [twitch.tv](http://www.twitch.tv/) or [Ustream](http://www.ustream.tv/)?
-Get featuhttp://en.lichess.org/inbox/new?user=jrobichesshttp://en.lichess.org/inbox/new?user=jrobichessred on lichess.org and boost your traffic!
+Get featured on lichess.org and boost your traffic!
 Lichess can detect when your stream is on air, and automatically show it on its homepage.

 ### Approval process